Mondmeteorite

 Unlike meteorites originating from asteroids samples from the surface of earth's moon almost always contain free glass formed in space by impacts from space on the lunar surface.

-Because of how the Moon formed, lunar highland material is composed predominantly of Anorthite which is a white, plagioclase feldspar that causes Moons their pale shimmering color.
+Because of how the Moon formed, lunar highland material is composed predominantly of Anorthite which is a white, plagioclase feldspar that causes moons pale shimmering color.

-Another plagioclase feldspar "anorthosite" that is a typical mineral candidate for lunar highlands is quite uncommon on asteroids and on the surface of any other planet or planetary satellites.
+Another plagioclase feldspar Anortihisite is common on lunar highlands but is quite uncommon on asteroids and on the surface of any other planet or planetary satellites.

 Click here for Christmas Special w. online payment + cheap rapid delivery